 Roundtable #2: What is the Role of Town Government

 Panelists Include: Members of town boards, committees, and departments

 Objective: Understand the jurisdictions of town departments, boards, committees, and of Town Meeting, which would authorize funding or other significant actions.
 Discuss their roles in addressing issues of inclusion, diversity, equity, and anti-racism.

-Forum #3: What is the Role of Community Groups?
+Roundtable #3: What is the Role of Community Groups?